If I can stop one heart from breaking, I shall not live in vain.Emily Dickinson

 I wonder what Emily Dickinson would have thought of ‘social-distancing’, lockdown, or ‘quarantine’.

 Hope is the thing with feathers that perches in the soul – and sings the tunes without the words – and never stops at all.Emily Dickinson

 What did you think of this post?
 Sometimes the best part of these articles is the discussion that springs from them.
 The Comments Box is just below.
 Simply scroll to the bottom of this page and start typing.

 Everyone and their dog has a mailing list these days, but this one is different.

 I only mail when I have something of worth to offer, and I never share your address.
 Being on the list is a way to find out things before anyone else, and there will be stuff going out very soon.
 Don’t miss out.

 Leave A Tip

-If you liked this post or anything on this blog you can now support it’s continued existence by leaving a digital tip for about the same amount as a cup of coffee.
-Because that’s how you cultivate things you love.
+If you liked this post or anything else on this blog you can now leave a digital tip (for about the same amount as a cup of coffee).
+Because that’s how you support and cultivate the things you love. – Thankyou